ReEquip, our flagship program supports education and innovation.

 Dedicated to science.

-In our first year of operation, we have donated to scientists in three countries and have shipped 2 tons of equipment and reagents.
+Since the beginning we have donated to scientists in three countries and have shipped 2 tons of equipment and reagents.
 From a medical clinic in rural Tanzania, STEM students in South Africa’s Durban Institute of Technology and cancer researchers at Hampton University, a Historically Black College in Virginia, we aim to make #ScienceForAll a reality.